Bachelor of Science in Radiologic Sciences

-As of Fall 2014, the new academic core for the State of Texas will be in place.
-The new BSRS degree requirements will consist of 120 total hours. (left menu link to degree plan)
+The BSRS degree requirements consist of 120 total hours. (left menu link to degree plan)

 42 credit hours of general academic core courses

-42 credit hours of professional certification credits (see below)
+78 credit hours of professional courses of which 42 redit hours are professional certification credits (see below).